JoyMonteiro/JoyMonteiro.github.io/index.md

 phenomena that we find fascinating.
 We enjoy working on idealised, abstract questions as well as applied, socially relevant ones.

-We are extremely interested in interdisciplinary topics, and encourage looking at questions from a broader perspective.
+We are extremely interested in interdisciplinary research, and encourage looking at questions from a broader perspective.

 ## Current interests